-In the final example from the set above, we saw what it looked like when we switched to using a thin yarn for the making of the crochet granny square and then a thick yarn to do the weaving.
-We see a more dramatic example of that in this image, where a DK weight yarn was used for the granny square and a bulky weight yarn was used for the weaving.
-It's a completely different impact.
+Here's what happens when you use a DK weight yarn for a thinner granny square and a bulky weight yarn for the weaving.
+It's a completely different style.
 You really need to play around with different options to find out what you like when it comes to the unique technique of weaving into your crochet.

-We also see in this example that you can play around with different colors in your weaving.
-In our wall hanging DIY, we used the same yellow yarn for every strand of the weaving.
-However, these examples show that simply by adding a second color, your options for creating patterns using the weaving open up dramatically.
-We see one example where the colors are simply alternated across and another that has a half-and-half triangular pattern.
+You can also see in this example that simply by adding a second color, your options for creating patterns using the weaving open up dramatically.
+On one example he colors are simply alternated across.
+In the other there is a half-and-half triangular pattern.
 You can do many, many different things when working with additional colors as your weaving yarn.

 10 of 13